• Skip to main content

 Keith Widyolar in Santo Domingo, Dominican Republic, 2023

-My first mentor taught me to write.
-My second taught me that marketing is always having an answer.
+My first mentor, Mrs. Gunn, taught me to write in high school.
+My second mentor, Ash Jain, taught me that marketing is always having an answer.
 I learned that lesson myself doing beauty photography backstage at New York Fashion Week.
 To create a world of beauty, tell a story.

 Lately friends have been mesmerized by my stories.
 Watching them respond made me realize that my own story is kind of marvelous.